FlameKat53/ButtonBoot/README.md

 # ButtonBoot4R4
-Boot a specific .nds homebrew when booting your R4 Card!
+Boot an .nds homebrew by holding a button when booting your R4 Card!